Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Real-world Performance Evaluation

-Last, as shown in Fig. 14, we investigate the performance of MSL\_DVST controller when the robot encounters obstacles that suddenly pop up.
-The whole testing results are in the attached video, and the trajectories of the middle-sized robot tested in REnv\_1 is given in Fig. 15.
-For better decription, when the obstacle $``$O$i i 1 "$.
-The robot clearly changes its direction by turning right and bypasses the obstacles.
-Moreover, in Fig. 15(b), the tester successively blocks two paths using obstacles $``$O$1 "$.
-The robot adaptively follow the last path and reaches the goal $``$G$"$.
-The two obstacles are removed when the robot nearly reaches the goal $``$G$"$.
-Afterwards, the tester blockd the robot at $``$O$3 "$.
-Although facing such abrupt change, the robot still successfully reaches the goal $``$S$"$.
-The trajetcories indicate that the MSL\_DVST controller can adpatively handle sudden changes during navigation.
+Finally, the performance of the MSL\_DVST method was assessed when the robot encountered suddenly appearing obstacles (the tester and a wooden obstacle), as depicted in Fig. \ref{dynamic_env}.
+The full video of the experiments can be found in the supplementary file, while the resulting trajectories of the medium-sized robot tested in REnv\_1 were plotted in Fig. \ref{dynamic_test}.
+For a better description, when the obstacle $``$O$i i 1 "$, and the robot changed its direction by turning right and bypassed the obstacles.
+Moreover, in Fig. \ref{dynamic2}, the tester successively blocked two paths using obstacles $``$O$1 "$.
+Although facing such abrupt changes, the robot adaptively chose the only path and reached the goal $``$G$"$.
+The results obtained in such dynamic scenarios indicated that the dimension-varied robots could well handle sudden changes during navigation.